-- (A) The Design Professional, will prepare the construction contract and after execution by the Contractor and Agency, the one (1) original along with the appropriate documents shall be forwarded to the Section for review and approval.
-The following information shall be submitted: bonds, insurance certificates, proof of advertising if placed by the Agency or Design Professional, illegal immigration certification, disclosure forms and documents pursuant to EO 98-04 shall accompany the contract.
+- (A) The Design Professional, will prepare the construction contract and after execution by the eContractor and Agency, the four (4) one (1) originals along with the appropriate documents shall be forwarded to the Section for review and approval.
+The following information shall be submitted: B bonds, insurance certificates, proof of advertising if placed by the Agency or Design Professional, illegal immigration certification, disclosure forms and documents pursuant to EO 98-04, and certified bid tabulation shall accompany the contract.
 The Section will review and approve or disapprove all construction contracts.
-The ABA contract number shall be used in pay requests, payments, correspondence, etc., pertaining to the contract. - (B) The Section will retain the original set of documents and copies will be forwarded to the Agency Project Coordinator for disbursement, to the Contractor and the Design Professional.
+The ABA contract number shall be used in pay requests, payments, correspondence, etc., pertaining to the contract. - (B) The Section will retain the one (1) original set of documents and the remaining originals copies will be forwarded to the Agency Project Coordinator for disbursement, to the Contractor and the Design Professional.
 The Design Professional shall issue a notice to proceed.
-Within ten (10) business days after the decision to proceed, the Contractor shall submit a complete breakdown of the project cost (schedule of values) and project schedule to the Design Professional who in turn shall provide such to the Agency and the Section.
-No payment shall be made to the Contractor until the breakdown of project costs and project schedule are provided.
-The Contractor shall deliver to the Owner and the Section a copy of the Contract and Grant Disclosure Statement along with a statement of the listed subcontractor's contract amounts, subcontractors Grant and Disclosure statements and any other statements requiring disclosure. - (C) The ABA construction project file shall contain copies of bonds, contracts, certified bid tabulation, insurance certificates, Design Professional agreements, proof of advertising, change orders, observation reports, processing of final payment requests and the applicable disclosure forms and documents pursuant to EO98-04.
-Documentation reflecting justification and approval shall also be contained in the project file if the contract was made pursuant to historic preservation, alternative delivery, sole source or emergency procedures.
+Within ten (10) business days after the decision to proceed, the general eContractor shall submit a complete breakdown of the project cost (schedule of values) and project schedule to the Design Professional who in turn shall provide such to the Agency and the Section.
+No payment shall be made to the eContractor until the breakdown of project costs and project schedule are provided.
+The Contractor shall deliver to the Owner and the Section a copy of the subcontractors Contract and Grant Disclosure Statement along with a statement of the listed subcontractor's contract amounts, subcontractors Grant and Disclosure statements and any other statements requiring disclosure.

-(D) Refer also to §§ 3-315, 3-503.
+- (C) The ABA construction project file shall contain copies of bonds, contracts, certified bid tabulation, insurance certificates, Design Professional agreements, proof of advertising, change orders, observation reports, processing of final payment requests and the applicable disclosure forms and documents pursuant to EO98-04.
+Documentation reflecting justification and approval shall also be contained in the project file if the contract was made pursuant to historic preservation, alternative delivery, sole source or emergency procedures. - (D) Refer also to §§ 3-315, 3-503.
 Refer to § 3-408 for information regarding contract change orders.